myndpm/open-source/docs/dyn-forms/intro/4-validators.md

 ## Error Messages

-After the validators are set, we will get an error object of the form:
+After the validators are set, we will get a `ValidationErrors` object like:

 ```javascript
 { required: true }